arcifius/slot-machine/README.md

 **THIS IS A WORK IN PROGRESS**
 A minimalist slot machine.
 The slot machine spins, performatically good, every 50ms (:
+Since it uses React hooks and not everything is integrated with them, this is an experimental project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). ♥